EBI-Metagenomics/EMG-docs/docs/glossary.rst

     Go slim
         Go slim terms are cut-down version of the GO hierarchy to be able to give an overview of the functional results.
-It is used on EBI Metagenomics website.
+It is used on MGnify website.
 The GO slim hierarchy lacks the fine granularity of the full GO hierarchy.

     InterPro